-MySQL is one of the most widespread open-source relational database management system (RDBS) in the world.
+MySQL is one of the most widespread open-source relational database management systems (RDBS) in the world.
 Deploying a database and using a program such as MySQL allows you to store, manage and retrieve your data more efficiently and handle substantial amounts of information in one place.
 As an aggregation of data records or files, it can store anything from sales transactions or customer profiles to a photo gallery.

-However, performing data analysis with MySQL might seem complicated for most non-technical users, as the system is based on an own programming language, Structured Query Language (SQL), but all in all it is not too different from the tables we build in Excel or even Word.
+However, performing data analysis with MySQL might seem complicated for most non-technical users, as the system is based on its own programming language, Structured Query Language (SQL), but all in all it is not too different from the tables we build in Excel or even Word.
 The process remains identical: collecting data, cleaning it to have the best data quality possible, and visualizing it in an understandable format for the human eye through dashboard templates.
-All you need to setup these processes in MySQL are the right tools and practices.
+All you need to set up these processes in MySQL are the right tools and practices.
 Let's examine this process in more detail, and break it down into four steps.

-As a company, you might experience a massive aggregation of data of all kind – stored in different places, different formats, different files.
+As a company, you might experience a massive aggregation of data of all kinds – stored in different places, different formats, and different files.
 It makes things even more difficult when the moment comes and you want to have a global overview of what is happening in your business, and you need to bring all of these data streams together to be able to analyze it and turn it into actionable insights.

 MySQL has the means to aggregate data from various sources and facilitate an effective analysis.
-CSV files, Excel, XML files, or many others, you can collect your data through many tools and store them in your database to make use of them afterwards.
+CSV files, Excel, XML files, or many others, you can collect your data through many tools and store them in your database to make use of them afterward.

 Data quality is what every data-driven business should aim at.
-It might take time and resources, but will ultimately increase Return on Investment and save you a lot of money.
+It might take time and resources, but will ultimately increase your Return on Investment and save you a lot of money.
 Indeed, a TDWI report estimates that low-quality data costs over $600 billion to US businesses solely.
-At world-scale, the figure must be hardly fathomable.
+At world scale, the figure must be hardly fathomable.
 Bad data quality has both tangible and intangible costs, the biggest of them being misinformed decisions.

 There are a couple of principles to follow for a good data quality management (DQM).
 First are the people: you need to assign specific roles to specific people.
 A DQM manager will be responsible of the general supervision of the data quality project.
 An organization change manager will provide insights into data technology solution.
 Finally, a data analyst will define the data quality needs, and quantify them into models, while also communicating them to the development team.
 These needs will depend on the industry, and will encompass core business requirements.
 Hereafter are a couple of useful SQL functions during the cleaning process: